 - if there is a decision that is clearly not in accordance with the provision of the prevailing laws and regulations.

 Looking at the Supreme Court level, and from decisions of the Supreme Court on tax disputes on the Supreme Court website,8 the ground in (e) above is always used in civil review applications.
-Other grounds are very rarely used, and if they are, they are used only as an additional ground.
+Other grounds are very rarely used and, if they are, they are used only as an additional ground.

-Pursuant to Article 93 of the Tax Court Law, the Supreme Court examines and renders a decision within six months as from the date the dossier is received by the Supreme Court in the event that the Tax Court has rendered its decision through an ordinary procedure examination; or within one month if the Tax Court has rendered its decision through an expediting procedure examination.
+Pursuant to Article 93 of the Tax Court Law, the Supreme Court examines and renders a decision within six months from the date the dossier is received by the Supreme Court in the event that the Tax Court has rendered its decision through an ordinary procedure examination or within one month if the Tax Court has rendered its decision through an expediting procedure examination.

 There are no group tax relief provisions available in Indonesia.
 As a result, members of a group of companies are taxed individually.

 Other taxes relevant for businesses are, inter alia, VAT and luxury goods sales tax, land and building tax, income tax on land and building transfers, duty on the acquisition of land and building rights,9 and stamp duty.
 Carbon tax was also recently introduced by the new Law 7/2021.